AlessVolpe/FantacalcioDummySystem/README.md

 in which matches are played come into play.

 ## Technologies
+N.B.: The stack will be updated accordingly with the development of the application
 - [Java 21](https://www.java.com/) - Powerful and omnipresent object-oriented programming language
 - [Apache Maven](https://maven.apache.org/) - Probably one of the most used Java project management tools
 - [SQLite](https://www.sqlite.org) - Lightweight but fully-featured SQL database engine

 ## Roadmap
 A simple road map of the functionalities that will be implemented.

 ### Currently working on
     - Backend application